-What do seamstresses do?
 The role of a seamstress looks different from individual to individual.
 Seamstresses can work in a wide variety of settings, including factories, dry cleaners, department stores, and independently owned shops.
 Within those settings, seamstresses may perform the following duties:

 - Measure customers to ensure proper fit